AnyChart/docs.anychart.com/Maps/DrillDown_maps/AJAX_tutorial.md

 });
 ```

-After we have defined the data, it's time to pass to series defining.
+After we have defined the data, it's time to pass to the series defining.

-AnyMaps provide a wide range of series avaliable for usage, so at the first step you should make up your mind about which series (map) type (or types) you're going to use in your Drill Down Map.
+AnyMaps provide a wide range of series available for usage, so at the first step you should make up your mind about which series (map) type (or types) you're going to use in your Drill Down Map.
 All supported Maps can be found in the [Maps](../Maps_List) list.

 In this sample we've decided to use Choropleth, as it's one of the most popular series type and it's quite a good choice for performing the information about population.